ofergoli/elgg_project/README.md

 ## Open issues:

-1. Add picutre to Profile page (picture at '''img/User-icon.png'''.
-2. Change theme of the ELGG network (Orange with camels) - Ofer
-3. Autmate installation of the DB.
-(For the network to run at the first time) - Ofer
-4. Backup & Restore DB to/from CSV files.
+1. Backup & Restore DB to/from CSV files.
-5. DB snapshots by date.
+2. DB snapshots by date.
-6. Statistical analysis.
+3. Statistical analysis.
-7. User management and invitations to experiments.
+4. User management and invitations to experiments.

 ## Installation